proyecto26/Phaser-Workshop/README.md

 ## Real-time games
 - **Client prediction:**
   Inputs will be collected and sent to the server, and states (positions, frames, etc) can be updated while waiting for the messages to come back from the server.
-- **Client interpolation**

 - **Lag Compensation:**
-  The clients simulate while the server rewinds the simulation and then sends out the confirmation message to the clients.
+  The clients simulate (Interpolation) while the server rewinds the simulation and then sends out the confirmation message to the clients.

    #### Intructions to run the projects
    - **Client side:**